manideep2510/ECG-acquisition-classification/ecg/README.md

 replacing `<dataset>` with an actual path to the dataset and `<model>` with the path to the model.

-**This work and code is developed by the awesome team of Awni et al, StanfordML Group.**

 ## Citation and Reference